Reviewed by: Hady Makhmalbaf Ph.D., PE, Sr. Mechanical Engineer

 Additionally, you should always check local plumbing codes to see what type of permits are required for your project.
 Some areas require plumbers to obtain a permit before beginning any new plumbing installations, while other locations don’t need permitting at all.

 Your local code enforcement office can help if you have questions or concerns about plumbing code requirements.
 They are responsible for enforcing the rules and may be able to help resolve issues that arise when you’re in the process of completing a plumbing project.

-What is the national plumbing code?
+Is there a national plumbing code?

 The U.S. federal government does not have any general plumbing code requirements, but there are some laws that set forth guidelines for the installation of certain types of fixtures and appliances.

 One example is the showers in hospitals, which must be equipped with anti-scalding devices to prevent hot water from reaching dangerous temperatures.
 The Federal Department of Health and Human Services is in charge of establishing these guidelines.